-San Francisco is the first city in the nation to launch a Financial Justice Project to assess and reform how fees and fines that have a disproportionate and adverse impact on low-income residents and communities of color.
+San Francisco is the first city in the nation to launch a Financial Justice Project to assess and reform fees and fines that have a disproportionate and adverse impact on low-income residents and communities of color.

-Too often government programs and courts levy fines and fees on people, partly to generate revenue to balance public budgets.
+Local governments and courts have long levied fines and fees, as sanction for unlawful behavior and to cover costs.
 There is often an insidious unintended impact of this practice---to push people into poverty.
 These fines and fees can knock people down so hard they can’t get back up.
 Poor people and people of color are usually hit the hardest.
 These financial penalties can make government a driver of inequality, not an equalizer.